HOME - Spring 2026

-Exhibitions, Sketching Workshops and demonstrations in Stamford and London and much more - details below!
+Exquisite Exhibitions, Wonderful Workshops and more - details below!

-From the Top of 55 Broadway in lovely London © Karen Neale, watercolour artist Stamford/London
+Skyline Surfing From the Top of the Rock, New York © Karen Neale, watercolour artist Stamford/London

-Delightful daffodils and harbingers of hope! © Karen Neale, watercolour artist Stamford and London
+Delightful daffodils! © Karen Neale, watercolour artist London

-Brilliant Broadway! © Karen Neale, watercolour artist Stamford/London
+Brilliant Broad Street Market, Stamford © Karen Neale, watercolour artist Stamford/London

 © Karen Neale, watercolour artist Stamford and London